The Trump Rally and COVID-19 Controversy

 Trump’s campaign

 An anonymous Twitter user made a second claim.
-The Republican Party has suffered from negative coverage as Trump’s campaign continues to use the media megaphone to denigrate opponents.
+The Republican Party has suffered negative coverage as Trump’s campaign uses the media megaphone to denigrate opponents.

-The first report claimed that eight of the Trump rally attendees tested positive for the virus COVID-19.
-The CDC reported six cases prior to the Tulsa rally.
-The rally did not affect the public’s health and the president’s remarks did not reignite the controversies.
+The first report claimed that eight Trump rally attendees tested positive for the COVID-19 virus.
+The CDC reported six cases before the Tulsa rally.
+The rally did not affect the public’s health, and the president’s remarks did not reignite the controversies.
 However, the second study has found no evidence of any such risk.
 While this is an important first step in the investigation, the results of this case are still inconclusive.

 Trump Rally And Birtherism

 There was some controversy about the lack of bathrooms during the rally.
-During the Obama administration, Mr. Trump had promoted the use of “birtherism” during the Obama years.
-He has since continued to promote birtherism as a way to build support in the Republican Party.
+During the Obama administration, Mr. Trump promoted “birtherism” during the Obama years.
+He has since continued to promote birtherism to build support in the Republican Party.
 The controversy has caused a backlash from those who viewed the event negatively.
 Although this incident has been overshadowed, it lasted for several days.

-Critics have noted that Trump’s rally in Tulsa saw a large number of positive COVID 19 cases.
+Critics have noted that Trump’s rally in Tulsa saw many positive COVID-19 cases.
 This was a concern for the campaign.
 It was not a risk in Oklahoma City.
 While he was in Tulsa for the Tulsa rally, the coronavirus was widespread.
 The Washington Post and PBS NewsHour reported that the virus has spread to the state.

 COVID 19 Infected